osmondchiu/osmondchiu.github.io/media/index.md

 <b><a href="https://www.smh.com.au/national/i-was-born-in-australia-why-do-i-need-to-renounce-the-chinese-communist-party-20201014-p5655j.html">
 I was born in Australia.
 Why do I need to renounce the Chinese Communist Party?</a></b><br>
 <i>Sydney Morning Herald (2020)</i><br>
-Reflects on the experience of being asked to “condemn” the Chinese Communist Party at a parliamentary inquiry, arguing that such loyalty tests are harmful to democratic discourse and social cohesion. 【1-48b974】
+Reflects on the experience of being asked to “condemn” the Chinese Communist Party  at a parliamentary inquiry, arguing that such loyalty tests are harmful to democratic  discourse and social cohesion.
 </p>

 <p>
 <b><a href="https://percapita.org.au/australias-public-sector-is-far-smaller-than-debates-suggest/">
 Australia’s Public Sector Is Far Smaller Than Debates Suggest</a></b><br>
 <i>Per Capita (2025)</i><br>
-Challenges prevailing narratives about public sector size and highlights the implications for workforce capability and service delivery. 【2-6063f4】
+Challenges prevailing narratives about public sector size and highlights the  implications for workforce capability and service delivery.
 </p>

 <p>
 <b><a href="https://www.canberratimes.com.au/story/9122887/australias-work-life-balance-crisis-and-a-simple-solution/">
 Australians Are Craving Better Work-Life Balance</a></b><br>
 <i>Canberra Times (2025)</i><br>
-Outlines practical policy solutions to improve work-life balance, including institutional reforms. 【3-3b05e6】
+Outlines additional public holidays as a practical policy solution to improve work-life balance.
 </p>

 <p>